Flu season is here — You can still get vaccinated

 The timing of flu is very unpredictable and can vary in different parts of the country and from season to season.
 Most seasonal flu activity typically occurs between October and May.
-Flu activity most commonly peaks in the United States between December and February.
+Flu activity most commonly peaks between December and February.

 Which flu vaccine should I get?